itstyro/consistent-string-quotes/README.md

-<b>The module consistent-string-quotes makes the string representation consistent throughout the javascript files in a project.</b>
+<h1>The module consistent-string-quotes makes the string representation consistent throughout the javascript files in a project.</h1>

 <b>What it does ?</b>